Close Menu

 We will help you file your application with the SSA.
 The local SSA office will look at your claim to see if you meet the medical rules to win benefits.
 We will file your claim for you and we will do it online at Social Security’s website.
 However, we need your help to provide us with the names of your doctors, your medications, and a description of your physical and mental conditions.

 In addition, we will need your help to provide your work history to the SSA.
-If you file an application for SSI, you will need to sign the application before it is mailed in.
+If you file an application for SSI, then you will need to sign the application before it is mailed in.
 Or, after it is filed online, the SSA may send a copy of the application to you for your signature.

 SSD Appeal Process